Red Ninja: End of Honor

-Red Ninja: End of Honor, known in Japan as Red Ninja: Kekka no Mai (紅忍 血河の舞, Reddo Ninja Kekka no Mai), is a 2005 video game for the PlayStation 2 and Xbox platforms, created in a collaboration between the game developer Tranji Studios (now ERTAIN Corporation) and the film writer Shinsuke Sato.
+Red Ninja: End of Honor, known in Japan as Kurenai Shinobu: Kekka no Mai (紅忍 血河の舞, Kurenai Shinobu Kekka no Mai), is a 2005 video game for the PlayStation 2 and Xbox platforms, created in a collaboration between the game developer Tranji Studios (now ERTAIN Corporation) and the film writer Shinsuke Sato.
 It was published by Vivendi Universal Games.
 The game's theme song "Foolish Dream" was performed by Yoko Ishida.
 The game was poorly received and was Tranji Studios' only published title.

 Gameplay

 Red Ninja employs a third-person perspective with a limited rotatable camera, following the protagonist, Kurenai.
 Enemies are dispatched with either a kunai blade or fundo (a blunt iron weight) attachment to the tetsugen (鉄弦, "iron string", or "wire").
 The tetsugen also has a hook attachment that allows Kurenai to swing to various places.
 Melee attacks can be performed with either the blade or fundo.
 By repeatedly annihilating enemies and avoiding injury, Kurenai can build her ninjutsu gauge, which allows her to enter a sort of "bullet time" in order to more efficiently eliminate enemies.
 When Kurenai is being chased by three or more enemies while targeting one of them, she can perform a powerful melee attack to annihilate all enemies in range.

 However, as Kurenai is without armor and significant reach (enemies are armed with bows, spears, or katana), most battle encounters will either injure her seriously or kill her outright.
 It is best to avoid physical altercations either by sneaking, stealth-killing, or using Kurenai's feminine charm to eliminate threats.
 Stealth attacks are possible when Kurenai sneaks up on an enemy undetected or uses the blade to slice off an unaware enemy's head from a distance.
 A seduction stealth kill is also possible to perform on a single enemy: during such an attack, Kurenai will perform a vaguely suggestive activity and when the enemy approaches, will drag him down and kill him.
 Bodies of dead enemies can be dragged in order to conceal Kurenai's presence from the enemy, though only decapitated or defeated enemies can be dragged (in other words, Kurenai cannot pick up two separate halves of a body to hide them).
 The game is impossible to complete without killing people.